 I feel something touch my arm and I awake in an instant.
 It’s my buddy, Mark.
 I recognize his voice in the darkness.
-“Staff, Staff, you awake?”
+“Staff, Staff, you awake?” he whispers.
 “Yeah, I’m awake,” I reluctantly reply.
 As I come out of the fog of sleep, I realize I’m a bit irritated because Mark interrupted a nice dream.
 “You’re on in 10 minutes,” he says.

 I can see Mark’s dim, mostly covered flashlight as he shuffles out of the tent and heads back towards the radar van, some 100 feet away.
 I push the mosquito netting aside and swing my feet over the edge of my cot, then grope around for my flashlight.
 Sandals or boots?
 My feet are covered with open sores from my ill-fitting jungle boots, so I take every opportunity to give them a chance to heal.
 Sandals win.
 I sling my M-16 over my shoulder, wait a few moments, then stand up and start for the tent door-flap, keeping my fingers over the lens of my government issue flashlight so only a trickle of light hits the ground.